ChanningPing/Bottom-Up-and-Top-Down-Attention-for-Image-Captioning-using-efficientdet-pytorch/README.md

 ## getting started
-This repo is a pytorch implementation of [Bottom-up and Top-down Attention](https://arxiv.org/pdf/1707.07998v3.pdf) for Image Captioning.
+This repository is a pytorch implementation of [Bottom-up and Top-down Attention](https://arxiv.org/pdf/1707.07998v3.pdf) for Image Captioning.
 I tried many variations while following what the paper said.

         first, I use Efficientdet, not Faster RCNN, as a model for obtaining bottom-up-features.